-Staying on top of common household expenses (and preparing for the unexpected ones) will save your budget from going out of whack.
+Staying ahead of common household expenses, while also preparing for the unexpected ones, will keep your budget from spiraling out of control.

 List Of Monthly Expenses